maanyakharbanda/Heart_Disease_Prediction/README.md

 # Heart_Disease_Prediction
- I'm excited to share with you my latest project, which I prepared to explore my data science skills and as a personal endeavor.
+ I'm excited to share with you my latest project, which I prepared to explore data science and machine learning.
 This project allowed me to dive deep into the fascinating world of data science.
 In this project, I focused on Heart Disease Prediction using various models.
 The main goal was to detect whether the person has a heart disease or not.
 Dataset used is available on UCI Machine Learning Repository.
 This project involved various stages, including data collection, preprocessing, exploratory data analysis, model building, and evaluation.

 # Dataset Description
 This dataset includes the following features: